What’s a Health Savings Account?

-Health savings accounts, or HSAs, were created in 2003 to help individuals and families offset the growing costs of healthcare and reduce overall tax burdens.
+HSAs, or health savings accounts, were created in 2003 to help individuals and families offset the growing costs of healthcare and reduce overall tax burdens.
 They’re kind of like personal savings accounts, except that the money in them is used to pay for eligible healthcare expenses.
+And though you may not yet have a health savings account, that very well may change… and soon.

-Who Can Get an HSA?Figuring out if you’re eligible for an HSA is actually pretty easy.
+Who Can Get a Health Savings Account?Figuring out if you’re eligible for an HSA is actually pretty easy.
 Here are two important starting questions to ask yourself in order to determine whether or not you’re eligible:

 1. Do you have an HDHP?You must be covered under a high deductible health plan (HDHP) in order to be HSA-eligible.
 This means that your insurance plan, whether received through your employer or as an individual, must offer a health insurance policy with a deductible of at least $1,350 for single coverage and $2,700 for family coverage.